 "Peoples-orientated development shifts the emphasis in development action to people".
 People and their environment is the focus of people oriented development.
-A peopleorientated approach, as informed by the Peoples Orientated Problem Solving (POPS) Strategy of the Department and the People Oriented Sustainable Strategy (POSS) of the SAPS, encourages and supports people to assist them by way of:
+A people-orientated approach, as informed by the People Oriented Sustainable Strategy (POSS), encourages and supports people to assist them by way of: